-Ward 17 Priority Strategic Objective Priority Location/Priority Departmental Response to priority Budget Linkage Departmental Response Update 2025 2026 2027 1 Access to sustainable quality basic services Pavements and Roads Extension of Road D11 From Mamaila Primary school towards happy stars section Mamokeng section (Apostolic faith Mission towards Mabhemane section (From the main road Jealous Street via Mabhemane to Church, Cemetery Mosimatsidi The ward is relatively flat Priority noted and will be considered based on available budget Paving was previously done leading to Moshate.
-Road D11 currently under rehabilitation RAL D11 Maintenance

-Paving covering about 5 sections from the main road 2 Access to sustainable quality basic services Bridges Mabhemane , Mamaila kolobetona Mmonatsohle and Carel Garden MosomaTsiditsi ,Ga Ramatse, Setsekane Primary Low level bridge to Lekgolo primary school Priority noted, affected areas shall be prioritised for designs and future project allocations Low level Mamaila was completed in the 2020/21 fy 3 Access to sustainable quality basic services Regravelling All Village Ongoing process, Regraveling of Roads leading to public facilities like schools, cemeteries are prioritized 4 Improved quality of life Boreholes/Water Bulk water supply from Middle Letaba Mamaila Kolobetona, Electrification of boreholes at Mamaila, Carel Gardens, Naledi Borehole at Community Hall Priority noted and shall be referred to MDM for intervention.
-The areas currently depend on boreholes and water tankers Technical department to facilitate
+Ward 17 Priority Strategic Objective Priority Location/Priority Departmental Response to priority Budget Linkage Departmental Response Update 2023 2024 2025 1 Access to sustainable quality basic services Pavements and Roads Extension of Road D11 From Mamaila Primary school towards happy stars section Mamokeng section (Apostolic faith Mission towards Mabhemane section (From the main road Jealous Street via Mabhemane to Church, Cemetery Mosimatsidi The ward is relatively flat Priority noted and will be considered based on available budget Paving was previously done leading to Moshate.
+Road D11 currently under rehabilitation RAL D11 Maintenance 2 Access to sustainable quality basic services Bridges Mabhemane , Mamaila kolobetona Mmonatsohle and Carel Garden MosomaTsiditsi ,Ga Ramatse, Setsekane Primary Priority noted, affected areas shall be prioritised for designs and future project allocations Low level Mamaila was completed in the 2020/21 fy

-Mamaila Mall Water 5 Improved quality of life Houses and Toilets 200 RDP houses 350 VIP toilets Housing Priority to be considered based on allocation from CoGHSTA Toilets to be forwarded to MDM for Allocation 6 Improved and inclusive local economy LED Enhance Sickle bush cutting, Support of SMMEs LED to investigate and look how the priority can be addressed based on available budget 7 Access to sustainable quality basic services Electrification New sections, Carel Gardens 1 and 2 High mast at Carel Garden, Mabhemane, Citizen, Mosamatshiditsi,Setaseng, Carel Garden 2 To be considered in 2023/24 allocation as deferred from 2022/23 when replaced by Lekgwareng Carel Gardens INEP 8 Access to sustainable quality basic services Education Library at Mamaila Priority to be referred to relevant stakeholder 9 Access to sustainable quality basic services Skip Bins Extra bins at Mamaila Kolobetona and across ward Ward 17: 3 skip bins Skip bins for the mall needed
+3 Access to sustainable quality basic services Regravelling All Village Ongoing process, Regraveling of Roads leading to public facilities like schools, cemeteries are prioritised 4 Improved quality of life Boreholes/Water Bulk water supply Mamaila Kolobetona,Electrification of boreholes at Mamaila Priority noted and shall be referred to MDM for intervention.
+The areas currently depend on boreholes and water tankers Technical department to facilitate 5 Improved quality of life Houses and Toilets 200 RDP houses 350 VIP toilets Housing Priority to be considered based on allocation from CoGHSTA Toilets to be forwarded to MDM for Allocation 6 Improved and inclusive local economy LED Enhance Sickle bush cutting, Support of SMMEs LED to investigate and look how the priority can be addressed based on available budget 7 Access to sustainable quality basic services Electrification New sections High mast at Carel Garden, Mabhemane, Citizen, To be considered in 2023/24 allocation as deferred from 2022/23 R2 600 000 Carel Gardens INEP

-10 Access to sustainable Health Care Mamaila Department of Health to be quality basic services Centre consulted based on the priority 11 Access to sustainable Community Hall Maintenance and Facility Priority to be addressed quality basic services at Mamaila based on the available budget
+Mosamatshiditsi, Setaseng, when replaced by Carel Garden 2 Lekgwareng 8 Access to sustainable Education Library at Mamaila Priority to be referred to quality basic services relevant stakeholder 9 Access to sustainable quality basic services Skip Bins Extra bins at Mamaila Kolobetona and across ward Ward 17: 3 skip bins 10 Access to sustainable quality basic services Health Care Centre Mamaila Department of Health to be consulted based on the priority 11 Access to sustainable quality basic services Community Hall Maintenance and Facility at Mamaila Priority to be addressed based on the available budget